VitaliyGromov/band-searcher/README.md

 ```

-if you want ti test mails, run in your terminal:
+if you want to test mails, run in your terminal:

 ```
 php artisan queue:listen